-Root Canal Therapy in Houston
+Root Canal Therapy in the Memorial Area of Houston

 Ouch!
 If you have a toothache that is persistent, whether throbbing, aching or piercing, don’t play the “wait and see” game.
 That pain may be trying to warn you about a serious tooth infection.
 Inside your tooth is a soft tissue area.
-When this is exposed to bacteria, infection can set in.
+When this is exposed to bacteria, the infection can set in.
 To remove the infection and prevent the tooth from needing to be extracted, Energy Corridor dentist Dr. Gray will perform a procedure known as a root canal.

 What is a Root Canal?

-Despite what you may have heard, a root canal is not painful and it is not time consuming.
+Despite what you may have heard, a root canal is not painful and it is not time-consuming.
 To the contrary, root canal therapy is designed to eliminate the pain of an infected tooth by removing the infection and the innermost contents of your tooth.
 How does a tooth become infected?
 Let’s consider the basic structure of a tooth to find out.

 How Each Tooth is Built

 Each tooth in your mouth is comprised of three layers.
 The outermost layer is enamel, which is extremely hard and provides your tooth with its attractive shine.
 The middle layer is called dentin and is filled with microscopic tubules that conduct sensation.
 At the core of each tooth is the pulp chamber, where blood, lymph and nerve tissue live.
 When infected by bacteria that migrate to the chamber and its attached root canals, this tissue begins to die.
 The body’s natural response causes inflammation inside your tooth and that’s why you feel pain.